International Education Contacts

 International Economic Summit

 The Discover Diplomacy website opens the doors to the world of diplomacy and the work of the U.S. Department of State.
-Developed by The U.S. Diplomacy Center, the site provides starting points such as Diplomacy 101 and an interactive world map.
+Developed by The U.S. Diplomacy Center, the site provides starting points such as Diplomacy 101.